hungle913/Burger/README.md

     This will add a new burger to the Eat Da Burger list.

-  2. Each burger in the **Eat Da Burger!** list has the option to Devour It.
+  2. Each burger in the EAT DA BURGER! list has the option to Devour It.

-    This will devour the burger and send it to the **Burgers Eaten!** list.
+    This will devour the burger and send it to the BURGERS EATEN! list.

 ## Screen Shots